ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 }
 ```

-To use the certificate we create a backend and pass in the `id` of the `clientCertificate` resources we just created.
+To use the certificate in an API, we create a backend and pass in the `id` of the `clientCertificate` resource we just created.

 ```bicep
 resource echoBackend 'Microsoft.ApiManagement/service/backends@2022-08-01' = {
   name: 'echo-backend'